bruzgus1/HTML-CSS-Milestone-Project/README.md

 - GitHub - GitHub is used to store the projects code after being pushed from GitPod.
 - Google Fonts - Google Fonts were used throughout the project.
 - Balsalmic - Balsamic was used to make the wireframes for the website
+- Imgonline - was used to resize all the images to the same size

 ## Testing